flutter/website/src/community/china.md

 contact [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com)
 for assistance.

-If you are running into issues that only occur when using the `flutter-io.cn` server, consider reporting the issue to
+If you're running into issues that only occur when using the `flutter-io.cn` server, consider reporting the issue to
 [the issue tracker (镜像问题)](https://github.com/cfug/flutter.cn/issues/new/choose).